 The onstage competition began first thing on Wednesday morning as spellers took the stage for Round Two of the Preliminaries.
 Spellers who spelled correctly in this round advanced to Round Three.

-On Thursday evening, 10 spellers took the stage to compete in the final rounds of the Bee, which were broadcast live in prime time on ESPN.
-After rounds of spelling, including maxing out the 25 championship rounds, Jairam Hathwar, 13, and Nihar Janga, 11, were declared co-champions — the sixth pair of co-champions in the Scripps National Spelling Bee's 89-year history!
+On Thursday evening, 15 spellers took the stage to compete in the final rounds of the Bee, which were broadcast live in prime time on ESPN.
+After 19 rounds of head-to-head championship spelling, Ananya Vinay, 12, was declared champion of the 90th Scripps National Spelling Bee.

 On the final evening of Bee Week, spellers and their families joined the officials and staff at the Awards Banquet to celebrate a great week of competition.
-Pronouncer Dr. Jacques Bailly and Associate Pronouncer Dr. Brian Sietsema presented prizes to each of the Top Finishers, and the audience was inspired and amazed by magician and extraordinist Craig Karges.
+Pronouncer Dr. Jacques Bailly and Associate Pronouncer Dr. Brian Sietsema presented prizes to each of the Top Finishers, and the audience was inspired and amazed by guest speaker, Jon Petz.